-Drizzle more olive oil over steak tips and cabbage and toss both a bit to coat them.
-Sprinkle spice mixture liberally over all.
+Drizzle more olive oil over the steak and cabbage and toss both a bit to coat them.
+Sprinkle spice mixture liberally over everything.

 Note: See the parchment?
 I was feeling all organized that day.
-It makes cleanup easier but is not required 😉
+It makes cleanup easier but isn’t a requirement.

-Bake at 400 for 20-30 minutes, or until cabbage steaks or lightly browned and steak is desired doneness.
+Bake at 400 for 20 to 30 minutes, or until cabbage steaks are lightly brown and the steak is desired doneness.

-Enjoy this healthy meal with a tall glass of zero calorie guilt free sweet tea!
+Enjoy this healthy meal of sheet pan cabbage and beef with a tall glass of zero-calorie guilt-free sweet tea!

 - 1 head cabbage cut into one inch thick steaks

 - 1 tablespoon kosher salt

 - 1 teaspoon onion powder